ProjectIgnis/Distribution/README.md

 hide_hint_button | / boolean
-quick_animation | animations won't take more than 12 frames to complete (at 60 fps) show_unoficial | shows the unofficial cards in deck edit, which includes anime, customs, etc / boolean skin | current skin or `none` enable_sound | enables sounds effects  / boolean enable_music | enables background music / boolean volume | volume of sounds and musics / integer, between 0 and 100
+quick_animation | animations won't take more than 12 frames to complete (at 60 fps) show_unoficial | shows the unofficial cards in deck edit, which includes anime, customs, etc / boolean dpi_scale | the scale currently applied skin | name of the current skin enable_sound | enables sounds effects  / boolean enable_music | enables background music / boolean music_volume | volume of musics / integer, between 0 and 100
+sound_volume | volume of sounds / integer, between 0 and 100

 ## Shortcuts available in the client